-The Consular Section schedules appointments for passport applications during non-emergency ACS hours: Tuesday & Thursdays 8:00 am-11:00;. except on U.S. and Malawian holidays.
+The Consular Section schedules appointments for passport applications during non-emergency ACS hours: Monday 10:00 am-11:30;. except on U.S. and Malawian holidays.

 The online appointment system is easy to use, and appointments for all services are readily available.

 When applying for a passport, please bring with you to your appointment a pre-paid envelope from DHL.
 Please note that you will be required to surrender your old passport at the time you submit an application to renew your passport.
 The pre-paid envelope will allow us to return both your new passport and your canceled old passport to you via express courier.

 When obtaining the pre-paid envelope from DHL, in the “To” field, please note the address where you would like to receive your passports and documents from us and in the “From” field please note the U.S. Embassy address:

 Apply or Renew a Passport

 Applications for regular passport renewals in non-emergency circumstances are accepted at the Embassy and electronically transmitted to the United States for issuance and printing.
 The length of time between application and arrival of the new passport can take two to three weeks.
 Emergency replacements of lost or stolen passports will be handled on a case-by-case basis.

 If your passport has expired or is going to expire, please bring: